Do Golfers Use Pine Tar? (Everything To Know)

 Grip Boost Spray for Hands

-Sometimes the problem with not getting a good hold on the golf clubs has less to do with the club’s grip, and more with the hands of the golfer.
+Sometimes, the problem with not getting a good hold on the golf clubs has less to do with the club’s grip and more with the hands of the golfer.

 One name infamous name in sports is the liquid grip, Stickum.

-Stickum is a product created by Mueller Sports Medicine, and is known by many sports fans as the stuff that the NFL banned due to the advantage it gave receivers in snagging every pass they got their hands on.
+Stickum is a product created by Mueller Sports Medicine and is known by many sports fans as the stuff that the NFL banned due to the advantage it gave receivers in snagging every pass they got their hands on.

 Mueller and many other companies make similar products today to help keep hands clean, dry, and even sticky.

-Through spraying these sprays directly onto the hand, a player creates a temporary sweat-proof barrier that can be easily washed off after use.
+By spraying these sprays directly onto the hand, a player creates a temporary sweat-proof barrier that can be easily washed off after use.

 I should note that while we can use sprays on golf gloves, they are typically most successfully used directly on the hand for a more secure grip.